chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

    Default value: ``chefAPI``.

 ``opscode_erchef['s3_bucket']``
    The name of the Amazon Simple Storage Service (S3) bucket.
 This may point at external storage locations, such as Amazon EC2.
-See :ref:`external_bookshelf_settings` for more information on configuring external bookshelf.
+See `AWS external bookshelf settings </server_components.html#external-bookshelf-settings>`__ for more information on configuring external bookshelf.

 ``opscode_erchef['s3_parallel_ops_fanout']``
    Default value: ``20``.